How does an opera singer end up

 It’s a Canadian personal finance podcast.
 You should totally check it out!

 My dream is of a world where CREATIVES feel stable enough to create the art that they were born to create… where they can build lives that are rich in every possible way.

 What the non-traditional finance world needs now…. is one-on-one help

 There are tons of tools out there for DIYers and a million blogs, but there’s a real lack of quality one-on-one help.

 Even though I blog and share DIY tools, my real focus at R2R is connecting people who need it to face-to-face financial coaching/planning.

 Here are a few ways you can take advantage of what R2R has to offer:

 Want to see how this whole financial planner thing works (but without committing to anything)?

-I regularily open my doors (metaphorically… they’re through skype) for free 30 minute sessions.
+Every month, I open my doors (metaphorically… they’re through skype) for free 30 minute sessions.
 Come and chat about money with me.